knagadevara/dockerTomTom/cheatsNhacks/Swarm.md

 		docker service update --update-parallelism 5 --update-max-failure-ratio .25

 * Updating the below would while doing 'service update' will remove the present runnng container & release new,

-	-   A new image, change in storage/network drivers
+	-   _A new image or change in storage/network drivers_
 	-	_--constraint-add, --constraint-rm_
 	-	_--env-add, --env-rm_
 	-	_--replicas, --replicas-max-per-node_